Japanese Public Key Infrastructure (JPKI)

 7.2.
 2. Introduction of Japanese Public Key Infrastructure

-We also accept inquiries from people who want to hold explanatory meetings for groups or have questions.
-At the explanatory meetings, we hold explanatory meetings for groups so that Japanese Public Key Infrastructure can be used in many private sector.
-We introduce information useful for considering the introduction of Japanese Public Key Infrastructure, such as an overview of My Number Card and Japanese Public Key Infrastructure, examples of use, the latest trends, and an overview of Mynaportal.
+In addition, we also accept inquiries from those who wish to hold briefing sessions for groups or have consultations.
+Briefing sessions for groups are held so that Japanese Public Key Infrastructure can be used by as many private sector as possible.
+They introduce useful information for considering the introduction of Mynaportal, such as an overview of My Number Card and Japanese Public Key Infrastructure, use cases, the latest trends, and an overview of Japanese Public Key Infrastructure.

 - Send To

-To prevent spam mail, "@" is displayed as "_ atmark _
+"@" is displayed as "_ atmark _

-".
+" to prevent spam mail.
 When you send mail, please change "_ atmark _

-" to "@" (half pitch).- Email address (Digital Agency): mynumber _ team _ atmark _ digital. go. jp
+" to "@" (one byte).- Email (Digital Agency): mynumber _ team _ atmark _ digital. go. jp

 - E-mail address (Ministry of Internal Affairs and Communications): kouteki-kojin _ atmark _ soumu. go. jp